scribe-public/gitgat/README.md

 You can access your report from your gists <https://gist.github.com/>

-Run the following to get the report as a mark-down file:
+Run the following to get the report as a Markdown file:
 ```sh
 docker run -e GH_TOKEN scribesecurity/gitgat:latest data.github.print_report 2> report.md
 ```